albertstarfield/project-zephyrine/documentation/DeveloperDocumentation/Issue_Log.md

 -   **ID:** CORTEX-FEAT-006
 -   **Title:** Implement Warden Memory Protection for System Calls
 -   **Status:** In-Progress
 -   **Description:** This feature introduces the "Warden" system, a proactive memory management and resource negotiation layer for all System calls within the System Core.
-The Warden is designed to prevent context overflow and subsequent application crashes by dynamically assessing system memory, probing GGUF file metadata to predict RAM requirements, and selecting an appropriate context size ('bin') for the operation.
+The Warden is designed to prevent context overflow and subsequent application crashes by dynamically assessing system memory, probing Weight File file metadata to predict RAM requirements, and selecting an appropriate context size ('bin') for the operation.
 If the required memory exceeds safe available limits, the Warden will negotiate a smaller context bin.
 If a prompt is too large for the selected bin, the Warden performs "sandwich truncation," preserving the head and tail of the prompt while flushing the full, original text to the vector database for retrieval availability.
 This ensures both stability under memory pressure and full contextual awareness for the system.

 -   **ID:** CORE-REFACTOR-003
 -   **Title:** Evolve Snowball architecture to Enaga diff/patch loop and enhance robustness
 -   **Status:** Resolved
 -   **Description:** This major refactor evolves the 'Snowball' architecture into the 'Snowball-Enaga V10' loop.
 Instead of simple concatenation, this new architecture uses an System to adaptively generate and apply diff/patches for each generation step, improving contextual consistency.
 It also introduces a skeleton repair mechanism using an System to fix malformed JSON plans.
 Input handling is now more robust with automatic "sandwich" truncation for very long inputs, flushing the full content to the vector database to ensure complete context is available for retrieval.
-The `llama_worker` embedding parser is now more resilient to varied JSON output from the embedding process.
+The `core_logic_worker` representation parser is now more resilient to varied JSON output from the representation process.
 The launcher now ensures `bash` is installed and has better error handling for `libiconv`.

 -   **ID:** STELLA-REFACTOR-002
 -   **Title:** Remove CX3 Flight Calculator and Refactor Trickshot Benchmark